greenzorro/victor42.eth/content/post-en/折腾与思考/卖AI图，从开单到金盆洗手.md

 ```
 *Docstring for the upscaling function.*

 Programs 1 and 2, the higher-level applications, also incorporate instance management.
-They check for an active compute instance before generating images—using it if available, or starting a new one.
+They check for an active compute instance before generating images - using it if available, or starting a new one.
 The instance then automatically shuts down after use to control costs.

 ![A spreadsheet log recording AI illustration script execution times, machine tiers, and GPU costs](https://cdn.victor42.work/posts/2025-05/c46f347622627b3db3c345f09790da49.webp)

 Additionally, I built a statistics feature into these programs to calculate run costs based on instance type, price, and runtime.
 Run logs are consistently written to a spreadsheet.
 Data on instance costs and revenue from the multi-dimensional table are imported into a dedicated financial sheet.
-Adding other expenses—illustrator fees, Volcano Engine DeepSeek, and StepFun API costs—allows for easy profit calculation.
+Adding other expenses - illustrator fees, Volcano Engine DeepSeek, and StepFun API costs - allows for easy profit calculation.

 My programming skills are average, but with AI's help, building this system was surprisingly straightforward.